 Some people attempt weed control by mulching, alone.
 This seldom works, and requires so much material (at least 64 pickup loads per acre, to be effective) that it is impractical on any scale larger than a backyard.
 If done improperly, or with the wrong materials, mulch can cause some severe problems, including total failure.

 Another important maintenance task is protecting young trees from animal damage.
-If there are any deer in the area, trees will need a 5’ tall, well ventilated tree shelter (Figure 3).
+If there are any deer in the area, trees will need a 5’ tall, well ventilated tree shelter (Figure 8).
 Plantra, www.plantra.com, makes the best, and the most economical shelters.
 These shelters protect the trees from rabbits and deer, reduce mortality, increase rate of growth, decrease the number of years before nut-bearing begins, and almost totally eliminates the need from pruning (this is a huge job without tree shelters).
 Avoid unventilated or inadequately ventilated tree shelters.
 They will kill chestnut trees.
 Any time tree shelters are used, it is important to keep the vegetation mowed short between the trees, to keep mice from moving into the shelters and damaging the trees.
 Even if tree shelters are not used, mowing should be done to control the vegetation between tree rows–but mowing by itself is not enough to provide adequate weed control.

 Protection from fire and herbicide drift may be an important consideration in some cases.
 A good relationship with the neighbor is often the best protection from these hazards.
 Otherwise a good firebreak at least 20 – 30 feet wide is usually adequate for fire protection.
 A row of tall, dense shrubs such as Aronia or highbush cranberry can be used as a barrier to block and absorb herbicide vapor drift.

 Many insects will feed on the leaves of young chestnuts, but they very seldom are serious enough to need control.
 Occasionally caterpillars can become numerous enough a treatment with Bt is justified.
-Japanese beetles may become a serious problem, and will need to be treated with a insecticide.
+Japanese beetles may become a serious problem, and will need to be treated with an insecticide.
 If chestnuts are well planted and cared for on a good site, within 5 or 6 years they will be large enough to hold their own against rabbits, mice, weeds, and insects.

 Potential Disease and Pest Problems

-Southeastern United States the infestation rate approaches 100%.
-Control with insecticides is possible but difficult.
-One possible way to control it is achieved by allowing chickens to free-range in the orchard, and allow hogs to clean up any nuts missed during harvest.
-This effectively breaks the weevil’s life cycle.
 The chestnut gall wasp, which was introduced from Asia, causes severe damage to chestnut trees in some areas of the Southeast.
 The insect is slowly moving north and west, but might never reach Iowa.
 Gypsy moths will probably spread across Iowa someday.
 In severe infestations the caterpillars can defoliate whole forests, but trees are seldom killed.
 The caterpillars can be controlled with Bt.

 Once chestnuts begin bearing, the nuts will be very attractive to mice, chipmunks, squirrels, turkeys, raccoons, and deer.
 Prompt, daily harvesting may be the only way to insure you get your share.
 A program of population control for the squirrels may also be necessary.
 In general, chestnut diseases and pest problems are fewer in number, more manageable, and less serious than for most other crops grown in Iowa.